Research Project

 2. A central platform system, Boracle platform, that stores data collected from wearable body sensor devices, share data with app developers, and provides data analysis services for users

-3. A number of digital health application that receives data from the Boracle platform, processes data for data analysis, and deliver innovative health condition prognostics
+3. A number of digital health applications that receive data from the Boracle platform, process data for data analysis, and deliver innovative health condition prognostics

 4. Conference and Journal papers in the areas of biomedical and intelligent healthcare